 To get more apps on your Android Auto, you only have to install those apps on your phone.
 And the Android Auto will auto-detect all apps that it supports which you can access from the Car’s display.
 It only supports apps that don’t distract you from driving like music streaming, navigation, phone, messaging, and more.

-How to update Android Auto?
+Can I update Android Auto?

 Yes, you can update your Android Auto.
 All you have to do is go to the Play Store and search for Android Auto.
 And then update the Android Auto application.
 When you connect your phone to Car’s dashboard, it will show the latest version of Android Auto.